christianhelle/apiclientcodegen/README.md

 The resulting file is the equivalent of using the NSwag CLI tool with `swagger2csclient /classname:ApiClient /input:[swaggerFile] /output:[outputFile] /namespace:[namespace];`

+**Important note:**

+The custom tool code generators piggy back on top of well known Open API client code generators like **AutoRest** and **NSwag** and require them to be installed on the developers machine

 ***More custom tools coming soon...***